mirka-henninger/InterpretabilityMethods/README.md

 # InterpretabilityMethods

-This R-packages facilitates the use of interpretability methods for black-box machine learning models.
+This repository facilitates the use of interpretability methods for black-box machine learning models.

 The package can be installed using the devtools-package: